samtingleff/valkyrie/README.markdown

 				oscache);
 		firstCache.start();

-		// this will save to tokyo tyrant, then to memcached String key = "some.key";
+		// this will save to OsCache, then memcached, then Tokyo Tyrant String key = "some.key";
 		firstCache.set(key, new Integer(14));
 		assertEquals(master.get(key), firstCache.get(key));